Write API test scripts in Postman

 Select Send to run your request and open Test Results in the response section.
 The tab header displays how many tests passed and how many ran in total.
 You can also view the number of Passed, Skipped, and Failed test results.

 If the request returned a 200 status code, the test passes.
-To find out what happens with a different status code, change the expected status code in your test script and run the request again.
+To find out what happens with a different status code, change the expected status code in your post-response script and run the request again.

 Format test result messages using pm.expect